 Formal Education, Training and Occupational Certification:

-- 1 year related experience or an equivalent combination of education and experience.
+- 5 years of related experience including 2-3 years of experience in core IT infrastructure support and implementation or an equivalent combination of education and experience.

 - May be requested to substitute in a more senior position